MohcineProject/r-seau-de-p-tri/README.md

 E : end

 ```
-At the end of each action, the programm asks to user if he wish to continue or not (typing y to continue or n to stop) :
+At the end of each action, the programm asks to user if he wishes to continue or not (typing y to continue or n to stop) :

 ```
 -----starting-----